Halesworth railway station: History

 The first station at Halesworth was opened in 1854 but closed four years later and a new station opened in 1859 on an adjacent site.
 The station was formerly situated on a level crossing.
 However, it was unusual in that the platforms swung across the road rather than having typical crossing gates.
-The crossing is now permanently closed.
+The crossing is now permanently closed, although the platforms are still in use.

 The cabin from the mechanical signal box at Halesworth has been preserved at the Mangapps Railway Museum.

-On the afternoon of 18 December 1941 a German Dornier bombed the station-house, killing the stationmaster, his wife and their young maid.
-The station-house was rebuilt but with a reduced size.
+On the afternoon of 18 December 1941, a German Dornier bombed the station house, killing the stationmaster, his wife and their young maid.
+The station house was rebuilt at a reduced size.

 The Halesworth and District Museum and the offices of Halesworth Area Community Transport now occupy the station building.

-The station has been "adopted" by volunteers from the East Suffolk Lines Community Rail Partnership who maintain the planting and remove litter.
-(The station is unstaffed by Greater Anglia.)
+The station is unstaffed but has been "adopted" by volunteers from the East Suffolk Lines Community Rail Partnership who maintain the plantings and remove litter.